dorarad17/todo-app-frontend/README.md

 # My Todo List - Frontend

-This is the front end of My Todo List application, built throughout the [Tech Returners](https://techreturners.com) [Step into Tech course with the BBC](https://www.youtube.com/watch?v=iH5zl6iQYoo).
+This is the front end of My Todo List application, built throughout the [BBC's Step into Tech course](https://www.youtube.com/watch?v=iH5zl6iQYoo) with [Tech Returners](https://techreturners.com).
 It integrates with a backend, available [here](https://github.com/your-backend-repo).

 The hosted version of the application is available here: [https://github.com/whatever-link-here](https://github.com/whatever-link-here).